 It’s important to note that a living trust’s setup costs are significantly higher than a will.
 These include attorney fees, online legal services, ongoing costs such as expenses after the grantor’s death, and probate costs in the case of a will.
 Therefore, living trust costs can range from $1,000 to $8,000, depending on complexity and possible modification.
 In comparison, will costs can range from $200 to $1,000.

-The differences between these two documents lead to the conclusion that a will is suitable for those with more simple estate and no concerns about probate, while a living trust is ideal for those with larger or more complex estate who want to avoid probate and ensure their assets are managed according to their wishes.
+The differences between these two documents lead to the conclusion that a will is suitable for those with a more simple estate and no concerns about probate, while a living trust is ideal for those with larger or more complex estates who want to avoid probate and ensure their assets are managed according to their wishes.

 Let’s summarize these differences in the table.

-Lower setup cost, no maintenance needed
+Cost | Higher setup cost, ongoing maintenance | Lower setup cost, no maintenance needed |

-Smaller estates, simple asset distribution
+Best For | Larger estates, incapacitation planning | Smaller estates, simple asset distribution |

 Final Thoughts

-When deciding between a living trust vs. a will, it is important to know that both documents will ensure your assets reach beneficiaries you have chosen.
+When deciding between a living trust vs. a will, it is important to know that both documents will ensure your assets reach the beneficiaries you have chosen.
 However, each has characteristics that will be decisive in choosing which suits your needs.

 If you have a larger and more complex estate to manage, want privacy, and wish to avoid probate, a living trust is your best option.
 On the other hand, if you want a simpler, cost-effective choice that addresses asset distribution through probate, then a will should be your choice.